Maureen McDole

 Maureen McDole was born in St. Petersburg, Florida.
 She is a direct descendant of carnies, carpenters and fishermen.
 This do-it-yourself ethos in her DNA infuses every area of her life.
 As far back as she can remember she loved to write.

-She is the author of three books of poems, Exploring My Options (2006), Longing for the Deep End (2011), and Feast (2021).
-She has an English B.A., with Literary Studies Concentration from University of South Florida and a Certificate in Arts & Culture Strategy from University of Pennsylvania.
+She is the author of four books of poems, Exploring My Options (2006), Longing for the Deep End (2011), Feast (2021) and Mending the Nets (coming in 2026).

 Her poetry has been set in a variety of different ways including: film, dance, spoken word, art installations, Sprechstimme, and traditional vocal works.